 Unlike the 20th century, in the 21st century, we presently face global-scale environmental problems such as global warming and the depletion of resources and energy.
 As a result, there is an increasing need to preserve the environment and work towards achieving sustainable societies.
 Our institute serves these themes by striving to ”contribute to the well being of the human race and the development of civilization through the creation of new materials that are truly useful to society.”
 While putting effort into innovative material-based sciences that can bring about paradigm shifts, we continue to develop our human resources.

 The institute celebrated its centenary in the constantly changing environment of globalization and university reform actions.
 Last year Tohoku University was selected as one of Designated National Universities, which aims at the formation of a world leading core research cluster on materials science.
 The role of our institute will be more important.
-This is a major turning point, and we intend to seize the opportunity for another century of development by upholding the ”Kinken Spirit.”
+This is a major turning point, and we intend to seize the opportunity for another century of development by upholding the ”KINKEN Spirit.”

 We ask for your continuous support and encouragement in the years to come.